 We discovered that the vast majority of businesses broadcasted live video content on Facebook last year (91%).
 The second most popular platform for publishing live video formats was Instagram, while Periscope and YouTube were the last two on the list.

-15. One-third of video marketers have used Facebook Live this year already.
+15. One-third of video marketers have used Facebook Live throughout 2019.

-Additionally, in 2017, 37% of video marketers said they planned on using Facebook Live, while last year, that percentage dropped by one point.
+Additionally, in 2018, 37% of video marketers said they planned on using Facebook Live, while in 2019, that percentage dropped by one point.

 16. Only 1% of companies share live videos daily.

 According to Facebook Live stats, 2018 saw a mere 1% of businesses sharing FB Live video daily.
 The largest percentage of the companies surveyed, at 58%, described their live video sharing practices as infrequent.
 One-quarter of the study’s participants reported sharing live video monthly, whereas 12% of them said they shared this video format every week.
 Finally, 5% of companies shared FB Live videos several times a week.

 If we look at the Facebook Live best practices, the social media platform recommends posting frequently.
 This, however, doesn’t mean that you should go live just for the sake of reaching a quota.
 Instead, you should be creative and, as Facebook suggests, use different live video formats such as Q&A, how-to videos, or videos broadcasted with a friend, among other options.